ruricolist/overlord/README.md

 How macro exports are supported is one aspect of the Overlord module system that is very likely to change.

-# Language examples

-Examples in general are hard.
-I think closures and macros are useful, but I would have trouble producing an example of a problem that could only be solved with closures, or a problem that could only be solved with macros.
-The value of abstractions on the order of closures or macros is not in solving any particular problem, but in the fluency gained by having a single solution to a wide range of superficially heterogenous problems.
-Likewise, I define languages all the time, but most of them are too simple to serve as good examples.

-Nonetheless, examples are necessary, so here are a few:

-1. [overlord/demo/js](demo/js.lisp).
-A simple demo language built on [CL-JavaScript][].
-It should succinctly illustrate the challenges of converting an existing CL language implementation to work with Overlord.

-2. [Bosom Serpent][].
-Shows how to wrap a foreign runtime (Python, using [burgled-batteries][]) as an Overlord module.

-3. [cl-yesql][].
-Lisp port of Clojure’s [yesql][].
-Includes a parser, and shows how (and why) to load the same file in different languages.

-4. [cl-https-everywhere][].
-In-process [HTTPS Everywhere][] rulesets.
-   Shows how to combine Overlord’s support for languages with direct use of the build system.

-5. [Core Lisp][].
-A hygiene-compatible implementation of the Lisp dialect [ISLISP][] (itself a conceptual subset of Common Lisp), hopefully suitable as a base for building “language towers.”

 # Future work